gipplab/AnnoMathTeX/README.md

+# Introduction

+Mathematical formulae are a significant part of scientific documents, books and web pages in the fields of science, technology, engineering and mathematics (STEM).
+In current information retrieval approaches connected with textual data, mathematical formulae are not considered, even though they are very common in texts within STEM fields.
+Since mathematical formulae contain a lot of important information, they should not be ignored when comparing documents.

+### Definitions

+##### Identifier
+Identifiers in mathematical formulae are the meanings attached to symbols contained in the expression.
+The identifier *E* means *energy* in the formula *E=mc2*.

+##### Formula Concept
+The concept of a formula is the meaning that is associated with it.
+The formula *E=mc2* has the concept of *mass-energy equivalence* associated with it.

 # \>>AnnoMathTeX<<

-AnnoMathTeX is a LaTeX text and formula annotation recommendation tool for STEM (Science, Technology, Engineering, Mathematics) documents.
-It allows users to annotate identifiers in mathematical formulae, the entire formula as well as the named entities contained in a document (recommended formats being .tex or .txt) with the corresponding concept.
+AnnoMathTeX is a LaTeX text and formula annotation recommendation tool for STEM documents.
+It allows users to annotate identifiers contained in mathematical formulae, as well as the entire formula contained in a document with their corresponding concept.
 Theses concepts are extracted from a number of different sources.

 ([Wikidata](https://www.wikidata.org) being one of them, in which case the selected token is annotated with the [Wikidata QID](https://en.wikipedia.org/wiki/Wikidata#Items).)